-Founded in 1956, The International Music Camp Summer School of Fine Arts offers a wide array of cultural study for children and adults alike.
+Founded in 1956, The International Music Camp Summer School of Fine Arts offers a wide array of cultural study for students and adults.
 In weekly sessions, students of all ages gain concentrated knowledge in their particular area of interest.
-While the camp’s name speaks of its foundation in music, Dance, Creative Writing, Painting, Drawing, and several other Fine Arts programs are offered at IMC.
+While the camp name speaks of it’s foundation in Music, IMC also offers one week summer camp programs in Dance, Creative Writing, Painting, Drawing, Theatre, and several other Fine Arts disciplines.
 A staff of 150+ artist-teachers, internationally noted guest conductors, and outstanding clinicians from the United States and Canada provide instruction to students from around the world.

 The International Music Camp is a 501(c)(3) non-profit organization in the United States and a registered Charitable Organization in Canada (Registration No. 118970862RR0001).

 All donations are tax-deductible in their respective country.

 The mission of the International Music Camp is to enrich lives through artistic expression and personal growth, accomplished by opportunities provided through a summer school of fine arts located at the International Peace Garden on the Canada/USA border between Manitoba and North Dakota.
 Young people and adults who participate in camp sessions are immersed in a rich creative culture, which encourages individual expression, group interaction, and the development of independent thinking and decision-making.
 Activities in music, theatre, dance, writing, and visual art are taught and led by professional artist-teachers who serve as motivational role models and who are dedicated to providing exemplary instruction and direction, a positive and nurturing environment, and authentic learning experiences.

 The International Music Camp is made possible through support from the North Dakota Council on the Arts and the Province of Manitoba.

 (in alphabetical order)